Automating a few financial tasks can save you time, brain space, and money.

 Lots of things.
 Here are a few more you can put on autopilot.

 Investing.
 You can set up automatic transfers to your 401(k), IRA, and/or other investment account.
 Welcome to dollar-cost averaging: what the pros call investing a set amount of money at regular intervals.
 So when stock prices are up, you’ll be able to buy fewer shares.
 When prices go down, you can afford to buy more shares.
 Over time, this could lower your average price-per-share vs. what you might’ve paid if you invested a lump sum.
+PS: to make investing truly set-it-and-forget-it, you can sign up for a robo advisor service like Betterment, Wealthfront, and Acorns.
+These platforms automatically rebalance your portfolio over time to match your risk tolerance and goals.

 Paying bills, bills, bills.
 As in, your phone bill, car payment, student loan, and rent or mortgage...most of your regular payments can be put on autopilot, either directly through the service provider or your bank.
 This move could even score you a discount.
 For example: some student loan servicers reduce your interest if you enroll in autopay.
 At the very least, you can avoid late fees.